killermann/samk.blog/content/2020/appeal-of-dogma/index.md

 How great is that?!
 There are so many moments in my life when I wish things were made that simple, but are instead messy and complicated and grey and uncertain.

 And when we're talking about social justice, easy is hard to come by.
+Social justice is rife with cognitive complexity, ambiguity, relativism, and lots of other fancy ways to say "tricky."
+The simplicity offered by dogma can feel like a massive relief.

 ## 2. Dogma is reassuring.